 Bumble Bee Foods Environmental Goal Progress

 In 2010, Bumble Bee established environmental reduction goals that challenged us to reduce by 2015 energy and greenhouse gas emissions by 15%, water use by 15% and waste to landfill by 15% on a per production unit basis.
-We reported last year that we met all four of those 2015 goals!
+We met all four of those 2015 goals!

 2017 Performance (per production output) vs. 2020 goals

 Greenhouse Gas Emissions and Energy Usage

 Bumble Bee Scope 1 and 2 Greenhouse Gas overall emissions increased by 9% but because of lower production volumes and increased fishing from the fleet in Blacks Harbour, emissions per production unit increased 20%.
 Similarly, overall energy usage increased by 10% but energy usage per production unit increased by 21% in 2018 when compared to the 2015 baseline.
 Continued improvements driven by operational consolidation, energy efficiency measures at our plants and a conversion from fuel oil to natural gas at one of our facilities were offset by 9% decrease in production output.

 Bumble Bee overall fresh water usage decreased 2% in 2018 from the 2015 baseline but water usage per production unit increased 8% because of lower production volumes.

 Bumble Bee waste sent to landfill was down 16% in 2018 from 2015 baseline and waste to landfill per production unit decreased 7%.